xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 Source: <span><a href="http://arthurchiao.art/blog/tcp-listen-a-tale-of-two-queues/">Arthur Chiao's Blog</a></span>
 </p>

+Before we start on the lab assignments, I would like to give an overview of the Transmission Control Protocol (TCP) here.
 Establishment of TCP connections is based on a three-way handshake procedure (exchange of three packets) to reserve and announce suitable resources at both ends before data exchange can proceed.
 A client first sends a SYN packet to the server.
 The server, in turn, transmits to the client a SYN/ACK packet as an acknowledgement of the reception of the SYN packet.
 When the client receives the SYN/ACK packet of the server, it sends to the server an ACK packet in acknowledgement.

 <!-- excerpt-end -->